newlifewj/handow-seed/README.md

 ### Install

-Make sure [Node.js](https://nodejs.org/en/download/) has been installed to your local machine.
+Make sure [Node.js](https://nodejs.org/en/download/) has been installed to your local machine, version >=12.0.0 and <15.0.0 is recommended).

 Install dependencies in the project root:

 ```
 $ npm install